stdogpkg/emate/README.md

 [[1] Hutchinson, M. F. (1990).
 A stochastic estimator of the trace of the influence matrix for laplacian smoothing splines.
 Communications in Statistics-Simulation and Computation, 19(2), 433-450.](https://www.tandfonline.com/doi/abs/10.1080/03610919008812866)

 [[2] Ubaru, S., Chen, J., & Saad, Y. (2017).
 Fast Estimation of tr(f(A)) via Stochastic Lanczos Quadrature.
 SIAM Journal on Matrix Analysis and Applications, 38(4), 1075-1099.](https://epubs.siam.org/doi/abs/10.1137/16M1104974)

+## Acknowledgements

+This work has been supported also by FAPESP grants  11/50761-2  and  2015/22308-2.
+Research  carriedout using the computational resources of the Center forMathematical  Sciences  Applied  to  Industry  (CeMEAI)funded by FAPESP (grant 2013/07375-0).